sercrod/sercrod/docs/reference/warnings-and-errors.md

 - **parse** - failures during template parsing, AST hook execution, or pre-hook processing.
 - **other** - any unclassified issue.

-Implementations may add subcodes internally but must expose the top-level `area` above when emitting `nablla-error`.
+Implementations may add subcodes internally but must expose the top-level `area` above when emitting `sercrod-error`.

 ---